Nonparametric risk bounds for time-series forecasting: Risk bounds

 \end{theorem}

-\autoref{thm:vcd-ar} applies equally to Bayesian VARs.
-However, this is likely too conservative as the prior tends to restrict the effective complexity of the function class.\footnote{Here we should mention that these risk bounds are frequentist in nature.
+The proof of \autoref{thm:vcd-ar} is given in \autoref{sec:proofs-results-srefs}.
+We note that this result applies equally to Bayesian VARs, however, this is likely conservative as the prior tends to restrict the effective complexity of the function class.\footnote{Here we should mention that these risk bounds are frequentist in nature.
 We mean that if one treats Bayesian methods as a regularization technique and predicts with the posterior mean or mode, then our results hold.
 However, from a subjective Bayesian perspective, our results add nothing since all inference can be derived from the posterior.
-For further discussion of the frequentist risk properties of Bayesian methods under mis-specification, see for example \citet{KleijnVaart2006,Muller2011} or \citet{Shalizi2009}}
+For further discussion of the frequentist risk properties of Bayesian methods under mis-specification, see for example \citet{Kleijn-van-der-Vaart,Muller-risk-of-Bayesian-inference} or \citet{CRS-dynamics-of-bayes}.}